Planning Your Schedule

 If you wish to study a second language, consider your placement in that language before registering for a course.

 Note that French, Italian, and Spanish have "intensive" course options (7 hours of class time per week) that are worth 2 units.
-If you take a 2-unit intensive language course, you will only have room in your schedule for one other course.
+If you take a 2-unit intensive language course, you will only have room in your schedule for two more units.

 -